-The curriculum model
+The DP curriculum comprises of:

 - Creativity, Action, Service (CAS) activities

 - A critical thinking course entitled Theory of Knowledge (ToK)